Mama Lisa's World

 Mama Lisa

-This artilce was posted on Sunday, April 1st, 2012 at 4:00 pm and is filed under Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, England, English, English Nursery Rhymes, Languages, Norway, Norwegian, Norwegian Nursery Rhymes, Nursery Rhymes, Questions, Readers Questions, Rhymes by Theme, Scotland, Scottish, Scottish Nursery Rhymes, Sweden, Swedish, Swedish Nursery Rhymes.
+This article was posted on Sunday, April 1st, 2012 at 4:00 pm and is filed under Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, England, English, English Nursery Rhymes, Languages, Norway, Norwegian, Norwegian Nursery Rhymes, Nursery Rhymes, Questions, Readers Questions, Rhymes by Theme, Scotland, Scottish, Scottish Nursery Rhymes, Sweden, Swedish, Swedish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 1. Katherine Says: